-- 2.1 The application site is located within the built up area of Egton on land to between Windyridge and Mount Pleasant and to the north of the Grosmont Road, Egton, approx. 9-10km south west of Whitby.
-It has residential properties on either side of it and opposite.
-It extends to approximately 0.14 hectares and is currently a grass field.
-The site is not deemed to be at risk of flooding from rivers, surface water or reservoirs, as confirmed by the Government's long-term flood risk assessment for locations in England at: https://flood-map-for-planning.service.gov.uk/ - 2.2 Egton village is a linear settlement, consisting of a long broad street (High Street), with houses/buildings either side; and roads leading off, including Egton Lane running westwards; and the road to Grosmont running eastwards off the High Street.
-It has a range of services and facilities including two public houses, the Wheatsheaf and the Horseshoe at the entrance of the village, a village hall, surgery, general store; and primary school.
+- 2.1 The application site is located at the edge of the built up area of Egton on land to the west of The Forge and to the north of Egton Lane, Egton, approx. 9-10km south west of Whitby.
+It has residential properties to the east and north-east, residential gardens to the south on the other side of Egton Lane and open countryside to the west.
+It extends to approximately 0.21 hectares and is currently a grass field.
+The site is not deemed to be at risk of flooding from rivers, surface water or reservoirs, as confirmed by the Government's long-term flood risk assessment for locations in England at: https://flood-map-for-planning.service.gov.uk/ - 2.2 Egton village is a linear settlement, consisting of a long broad street (High Street), with houses/buildings either side; and roads leading off with housing either side, including Egton Lane running westwards; and the road to Grosmont running eastwards.
+The village has a range of services and facilities including two public houses, the Wheatsheaf and the Horseshoe at the entrance of the village, a village hall, surgery, general store; and primary school.
 It is served by public transport with regular buses and a railway station nearby at Egton Bridge.
-Egton is designated as an 'Other Settlement' in the North York Moors National Park Core Strategy and Development Policies (2008); and a 'Larger Village' in the submitted North York Moors National Park Local Plan (2019). - 2.3 The site location plan, red line plan and indicative/illustrative layout plans are included at Appendix 1 of this report.
+Egton is designated as an 'Other Settlement' in the North York Moors National Park Core Strategy and Development Policies (2008); and a 'Larger Village' in the soon to be adopted North York Moors National Park Local Plan (2020). - 2.3 The site location plan, red line plan and indicative/illustrative layout plans are included at Appendix 1 of this report.
 Photographs of the site are in Appendix 2; and confirmation that the site is in a low risk flood zone is included at Appendix 3.
+Information about the cost of repairs at Mulgrave Farm, Ugthorpe and information about the likely values of the site with planning permission is included at Appendix 4.
+Due to the commercially sensitive nature of this information, this material is sent under a separate cover and marked private and confidential and not for the public record.